Joo Jin-mo (actor, born 1958)

 Joo Jin-mo (born February 26, 1958) is a South Korean actor.

+Career

+In 2026, Lee had a supporting role in the fantasy romantic-comedy No Tail to Tell which aired on SBS.
+He played Pagun who is a deity opposite Kim Hye-yoon and Lomon.

 Personal life

 On April 9, 2023, the agency announced that Joo's wife, the late Ahn Bong-hee, died on the same day due to chronic illness.